shopsys/shopsys/docs/cookbook/working-with-multiple-cron-instances.md

 # Working with Multiple Cron Instances
 This cookbook will help you to set up independent processing of [cron jobs](/docs/introduction/cron.md).
-We learn, how to work with multiple cron instances, how to register a new instance for modules and how to run them.
+We will learn, how to work with multiple cron instances, how to register a new instance for modules and how to run them.

 Let's presume, we want to run import of products, created for [Basic Data Import](./basic-data-import.md).
-But this import takes some time and we do not want to block processing of the other cron modules.
+But this import might take some time and we do not want to block processing of the other cron modules.

 ## Configuration
 When you register cron job in your configuration with tags mandatory for cron module, you can add the optional tag `instanceName`,